AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Then, as a group, with the MakersBnB, the Acebook and the final project What Zen, I dedicated the time to learn and to listen others.

-In those project I initiated collective learning documentation:
+In those projects, I initiated collective learning documentation:

 [Link to Acebook Wiki](https://github.com/simian-sinister/Acebook-Simian-Sinister/wiki/Learning-documentation)